Spotlight Series: Palo Alto College Vocalists

 "I was not only able to take all my theater classes but also be given tons of opportunities to perform in several different shows, play a range of different characters from female to male and everything in between," said Rodriguez, drama student, who has strengthened his acting, music, and dance skills.
 "We're being taught to become triple threats."

 The trip comes as four of the students graduated from Palo Alto College in spring 2019.
-As they all continue pursuing their educational and professional goals, the students will use what they have learned to accomplish new goals.
+As they all continue pursuing their educational and professional goals, the students will use what they have learned to set their sights ahead.

 "Hopefully one day I'll get to be a part of a touring show," said Rodriguez.
 "I want to tour across the entire world and perform for different audiences while seeing different places."